holographicSol/communicator/README.md

 A Very Powerful Communications Tool - Project in early development.

-Communicator is capable of potentially communicating with any IPv4, Domain Name, IPv6 and MAC addresses running and or not running a Communicator, this makes the Communicator very powerful.
+Communicator is capable of potentially communicating with any IPv4, Domain Name, IPv6 and MAC addresses and potentially anything in the Universe running and or not running a Communicator, this makes the Communicator very powerful.
 Use wisely.

 The Communicator is a very powerful Communications Tool.
 The Communicator is not a place to meet people, its not a chat lobby or meeting place and is certainly not a chat app.